vickyyyyyyy/lyrics-lstm/README.md

 Use `--censored` flag to censor explicit lyrics when printing to the terminal.
 Default is `False`.

-Use `--num_words` flag to specify how many words to generate for the prediction when training.
+Use `--words` flag to specify how many words to generate for the prediction when training.
 Default is `400`.

 ```
-python demo_train.py --artist taylor_swift --censored --num_words 100
+python demo_train.py --artist taylor_swift --censored --words 100
 ```

 ### Prediction